kwatch/keight/README.md

 Keight.rb is the very fast web application framework for Ruby.
 It is about 100 times faster than Rails and 20 times faster than Sinatra.

+*Keight.rb is under development and is subject to change without notice.*

 Benchmarks
 ----------